 How many chartered trust companies are in South Dakota?

 There are more regulated trust companies in South Dakota than any other state in the United States.
-As of June 2020, there are 63 public trust companies and 42 private trust companies in South Dakota.
+As of May 2024, there are 69 public trust companies and 49 private trust companies in South Dakota.

 Is South Dakota Division of Banking an accredited member of the Conference of State Bank Supervisors?
 Yes, South Dakota is an accredited member.
 Accreditation provides an independent validation that the accredited agency’s personnel, policies, and processes meet the high standards required of accredited agencies.
 Accreditation involves a comprehensive review of the agency’s operations, including administration and finance, personnel, training, examination, supervision and legislative powers.
 State agencies that meet these standards are setting themselves apart and improving their reputation in the regulatory arena.